 Case Study

-This year, the Heart Failure Awareness Days are taking place from 1 to 7 May.
+This year, the Heart Failure Awareness Days took place from 1 to 7 May.

 Download our heart failure use cases, and discover how big data and technology can